-People with normal blood pressure live longer.^{5,6,7} What is more, their thinking is clearer.
-Studying the brains of people with high blood pressure, also called hypertension, researchers have discovered an association between hypertension, brain white matter defects, and difficulty thinking and remembering.8 People with high blood pressure develop white matter lesions in their brains at 10 times the rate of the normal population.9 Controlling blood pressure with medications does not stop brain deterioration.
-Some blood pressure medications make the brain deteriorate even faster.10 In order to stop brain deterioration, lifestyle habits responsible for both hypertension and dementia need to be addressed.
+People with normal blood pressure live longer, , and what's more, their thinking is clearer.
+Studying the brains of people with high blood pressure, also called hypertension, researchers have discovered an association between hypertension, brain white matter defects, and difficulty thinking and remembering.
+People with high blood pressure develop white matter lesions in their brains at ten (10) times the rate of the normal population.
+Controlling blood pressure with medications does not stop brain deterioration.
+Some blood pressure medications make the brain deteriorate even faster.
+In order to stop brain deterioration, lifestyle habits responsible for both hypertension and dementia need to be addressed.

-"SAFE" MAGIC POTIONS?
+"Safe" Magic Potions?

 Some people are quick to look to alternative medicine for a magic potion to fix their lifestyle related diseases, thinking they will find a safer cure in supplements, herbs, or vitamins.
-Some of these over-the-counter pills contain agents with pharmacological action just like medications, but does it make any sense to take magic potions to treat disease while continuing to practice the lifestyle habits that cause the illness in the first place?
+Some of these over-thecounter pills contain agents with pharmacological action just like medications, but does it make any sense to take magic potions to treat disease while continuing to practice the lifestyle habits that cause the illness in the first place?
 It's not that people have not found benefit from some of these pills.
-Agents with some evidence of benefit include coenzyme Q10, fish oil, garlic, vitamin C, L-Arginine,11 grape seed extract,12 quercetin,^{13,14} rosemary,15 cranberry,16 fennel,17 mistletoe,^{18,19} saffron,20 hawthorn berry21 and valerian.22 But none of these pills change the reasons or causes as to why your blood pressure went up in the first place.
+Agents with some evidence of benefit include coenzyme Q10, fish oil, garlic, vitamin C, L-arginine, 11 grape seed extract, 12 quercetin, 13,14 rosemary, 15 cranberry, 16 fennel, 17 mistletoe, 18,19 saffron, 20 hawthorn berry 21 and valerian.
+22 But none of these supplements change the reasons or causes as to why your blood pressure went up in the first place.